 To the film's credit, Jubilee enjoyed a wee bit of praise while on the film festival circuit.

-On this day in 1952, Space Patrol aired "Mystery Of Ancient Egypt."
-This served as the twenty-ninth episode in the program's second season, and here's the plot summary as provided by Solarguard:
+On this day in 1952 (in the U.S.), Space Patrol aired "Mystery Of Ancient Egypt."
+Officially, this served as the twenty-ninth episode in the program's second season, and here's the plot summary as provided by Solarguard:

 "Buzz Corry, with Cadet Happy, Carol and Tonga aboard the Commander's ship, the Terra Five, test its powerful star drive.
 The new ship accelerates them beyond the speed of light 6,000 years into the past to Ancient Egypt in the year 2700 B.C.
 Their mission, to discover how a piece of 30th Century metal could have gotten into the ruins of ancient Egypt."